yongge1028/KafkaStreamingPOC/README.md

 sqlContextHive.setConf("hive.metastore.uris", "thrift://vm-cluster-node1:9083")

+To control the network communication path from the spark driver (your IDE if you are running from your IDE) to your Spark Master (or cluster), the following enviroment variable can be set : -

+SPARK_LOCAL_IP=192.168.99.1

 Notes on the FPGrowth Singleton Object : -

 A proof of concept class which takes an SQL query and run's the FPGrowth algorithm and uses the power of spark to write the resultset to a hive table.